mojotron/todos/README.md

 # TO-DO List

-This project is part of The Odin Project Curriculum.
+This project is part of [The Odin Project](https://www.theodinproject.com/) Curriculum.

-Try this todo app here.

-inspiration

-# How to use Todos

-This is simple application for keeping track of your tasks.
-User can create three types of tasks.
-The text task, adding a block of text.
-List task, make a simple list with bullet points.
-Great for tasks with multiple short subtasks.
-And a checkbox list, simlar to the list task but with posibility to check completed subtasks.
-Every task can be modified many options:

-- deadline
-- change prority
-- change project
-- delete task
-- edit text task
-- add item to list/checkbox task
-- delete item fro list/checbox task
-- update item in list/chackbox task
+Try [todos](https://mojotron.github.io/todos/) and organize you tasks, app hosted with Github Pages.

+## Todos user guide

+This is simple application for keeping track of the tasks.
+User can create a new task or a new project.
+When creating new task, user can set title, deadline, priority, type of task and group it to an existing project.
+Type of task creates specific task body.
+There are three possible types of tasks.
+Text task, user describes the task with block of text.
+List task, user describes tasks with list of short descriptions in form of bullet points.
+And finally checkbox task, similar to the list with addition of having checkbox to keep track of progress.
+User can cross out the list item clicking on checkbox.
+After creation of the task, task is display in the tasks display view.
+Task can be updated multiple way.
+Changing deadline, project id, or priority.
+Task can be deleted.
+Body of the task can be edited depending on the task type.

-In addition of task creation, user can create project and group tasks to specified project.
+In addition to task creation, user can create project.
+Project is container for group of tasks with specific projectId.
+By selecting project in navigation view app will render all tasks grouped in targeted project.
+Deleting project will not delete all tasks in that project.

-User can filter task by projects, and by due date.
-There are 2 options for due date filtering.
+User can view all tasks with selecting all task navigation item or filter task by due date.
+There are two options for due date filtering.
 Tasks that have due date today and this week.
-Basic filter is display all tasks.
 Tasks are automatically sorted by due date.

-arhitecture

-## What have i learned
+## What have I learned

-- SOLID principles
+- SOLID principles.
-- BEM
+- BEM - naming methodology.

-## Roadblocks

-Updateing tasks from controller file without impotring tasks and project files to the taskDom file.
-Planning project.

-## Useful resources

-Connect class with controller by passing handler functions as params new Navigation(switchHandler, deleteHandler)

-Adding new project.
-User clicks create new project button.
-Inserts name and submit button.
-Form class takes handler function and gives object with project title back.
-With this object controller creates new project in th projects class.
-After thet takes all projects form project class and pass it ass hadler to navigation class to render all user projects to the page.
-Navigation class is initialize in the controller and controller pass 2 handler functios as arguments.
-For switching projects and deleteing projects.
-Both handlers recive project id from event listeners in Navigation class asscoiete with clicks.
-Switch handlers updates display by changing main headins and display tasks of that project.
-Delete handler removes project form projects class and displays all clears display if deleted project is currently displayed.

-Adding new task.
-User opens new form, inputs data, submit form.
-Form class takes handler for create buton.
-Handler pass Task object to controller which pass it to Task class and create new task in array.
-Controller update display.
+- Deeper understanding of callback functions, closure, and reference type objects.
+Passing handlers for event listeners through coordinator class.